EMERGENCY SHELTER FOR SICK HOMELESS

 Temporary Facility Is Collaborative Effort Among Numerous Entities;

-Will Provide Services To Homeless Clients Who Are Sick With No Options
+Provides Services To Homeless Residents Who Are Sick With No Options

-RAPID CITY, SD--Rapid City's Emergency Shelter for sick homeless individuals is entering the operational phase and ready for use.
+RAPID CITY, SD--Rapid City's Emergency Shelter for sick homeless individuals will be relocating to 725 N. Lacrosse effective July 6.

-The shelter, located in the Civic Center's Rushmore Hall, has been several weeks in the making and is a major collaborative effort among numerous community organizations.
-The purpose of the 100-bed temporary shelter is to provide a clean, climate-controlled facility with provisions for personal hygiene and meals and support the recovery of homeless persons who are ill.
+The shelter has ben located in the Civic Center's Rushmore Hall since it opened on May 22.
+The Rushmore Hall shelter was several weeks in the making and is a major collaborative effort among numerous community organizations.
+The purpose of the temporary shelter is to provide a clean, climate-controlled facility with provisions for personal hygiene and meals and support the recovery of homeless persons who are ill.

 Contributing agencies to the emergency shelter include Rapid City-Pennington County Emergency Management, Great Plains Tribal Chairmen's Health Board, Oyate Health Center, Pennington County Health and Human Services, Monument Health, Community Health of the Black Hills, Volunteers of America Northern Rockies, American Red Cross, Salvation Army, Pennington County, City of Rapid City, Rapid City Fire Department, John T. Vucurevich Foundation, the Care Campus, the Civic Center and members of the Black Hills Regional Homeless Coalition.

-Norma Rendon of Where All Women Are Honored will serve as the sheltering manager of the facility.
+Norma Rendon of Where All Women Are Honored continues to serve as the sheltering manager of the facility.

 The Oyate Center, Great Plains Tribal Chairmen's Health Board, Rapid City Fire Department's Mobile Medic, Monument Health and Community Health of the Black Hills will be overseeing the medical needs of the shelter's clients.